zyzaya/cart/README.md

 # battleship
-An assignment from [The Odin Project](https://www.theodinproject.com/) to create the game of Battleship using javascript.
+An assignment from [The Odin Project](https://www.theodinproject.com/) to create a simple shoping cart using React.

-Site can be viewed at https://zyzaya.github.io/battleship/.
+Site can be viewed at .

 Additional information can be found at https://www.theodinproject.com/lessons/javascript-shopping-cart

-// image

-# How to Play

-# Features

-- a user interface using HTML and CSS
-- ship placement
-- a simple AI opponent

 ## Technologies
+- React
 - Javascript
-- npm
-- react
 - HTML
 - CSS
 - Git